 9. Chelsea Boots

 The Chelsea boot is a laceless boot characterized by the elastics on the ankles, which makes them easy to slip on.
 These are versatile shoes that you can easily dress up and down.

 How formal?
 Chelsea boots are more casual, not appropriate for black-tie, but you can wear them with a business suit for work.
 They are also a good option to polish up your casual clothes.

 Opera pumps are black dress slippers made from patent leather or velvet, that sometimes have a silk bow on top.
 I didn’t add them to the main list, because they are such a niche shoe, most men would have no need for a pair of shoes like this in their wardrobe.

 How formal?
 These are the most formal dress shoes.
-They are only appropriate for white-tie or black-tie evening events, and are typically worn with a tailcoat or tuxedo.
+They are only appropriate for white-tie or black-tie formal wear, and are typically worn with a tailcoat or tuxedo.

 2 Shoes That Are NOT Dress Shoes (But Often Are Confused As Such)